anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter04.rst

      - Must
    * - ra2.app.008
      - Infrastructure dependency
-     - Workloads must not rely on the availability of the master nodes for the successful execution of their functionality (i.e. loss of the master nodes may affect non-functional behaviours such as healing and scaling, but components that are already running will continue to do so without issue).
+     - Workloads **must not** rely on the availability of the master nodes for the successful execution of their functionality (i.e. loss of the master nodes may affect non-functional behaviours such as healing and scaling, but components that are already running will continue to do so without issue).
-     - Must
+     - Must (Not)
    * - ra2.app.009
      - Device plugins
      - Workload descriptors must use the resources advertised by the device plugins to indicate their need for an FPGA,